glupascu/devops-intensive/practical-tasks.md

    - Test network connectivity before remote backup
    - Verify archive integrity after creation
    - Keep only last 7 backups, delete older ones
+   - Understand what is a .tar file and what is a .gz file
+   - compare initial size and archive size

 2. **Features**:
    - Pre-backup validation (check disk space, verify source exists)